 For many Americans, the prospect of retiring in the Golden State is nothing more than a pipe dream.
-California boasts an unbeatable quality of life, but it’s also one of the most expensive places to live in the U.S. With the third highest cost of living and the tenth highest tax burden in the nation, the state appropriately ranked No. 42 in affordability on WalletHub’s “Best & Worst States to Retire” study.
+California boasts beautiful nature, bustling cities and a rich history, but it’s also one of the most expensive places to live in the U.S. With the fourth highest cost of living and the thirteenth highest tax burden in the nation, the state appropriately ranked No. 38 in affordability on WalletHub’s “Best & Worst States to Retire” study.

-It’s easy to see why California might seem out of reach to retirees living on a fixed monthly income.
-But a closer look at individual cities in the Golden State proves there are exceptions.
+It’s easy to see why California might seem out of reach to retirees living on a fixed monthly income, but a closer look at individual cities in the Golden State proves there are exceptions.
+It’s not all about the money, though.
+Seniors in California will want to live somewhere that’s safe and provides good quality healthcare, especially in the midst of the COVID-19 pandemic, where California is one of the states hit hardest.
+The best locations will also have fulfilling activities to do during retirement.

-To determine the most retirement-friendly destinations in California, WalletHub’s analysts compared more than 250 cities in the state across 28 key measures.
+To determine the most retirement-friendly destinations in California, WalletHub compared more than 250 cities in the state across 29 key measures.
 Our data set ranges from adjusted cost of living to health-care facilities per capita to number of attractions.
 Read on for our findings, expert insight from a panel of researchers and a full description of our methodology.

 Best & Worst Places to Retire in California